Help Remaining or Returning Home

 How Does It Work?
 A provider (nursing facility, hospital, clinic, etc.) can make a referral, or a person can self-refer online.

-Once MN Aging Pathways receives a referral*, the process usually involves:
+Once Minnesota Aging Pathways receives a referral*, the process usually involves: